-Properly maintaining your garage door not only increases the security of your property, it also ensures your safety.
+Properly maintaining your garage door not only increases the security of your property but also ensures your safety.
 Damaged garage doors can be very dangerous.
 They’re much heavier than they look and having one fall down on you or your kids can have disastrous consequences.
-Ensuring your garage door springs are in good working order is therefore important.
+Ensuring your garage door spring is in good working order is therefore important.
 This article goes over how you can tell if your garage springs are broken.

 What Do Garage Door Springs Do And Where Are They?